ytaki0801/CharLISP/README.md

 ## Purpose of this project

-* To develop a language specification to study implementation of minimum interpreter, available to write in various programming languages, by using S-expression and one character tokens to avoid lexer/parser complex
+* To develop a language specification to study implementation of minimum interpreter, available to be written in various programming languages, by using S-expression and one character tokens to avoid lexer/parser complex

 ## Examples